 If you have a different home library, you should ask a reference librarian at that library.

 Many of our e-books can only be downloaded chapter by chapter in PDF format.
-However, ebrary, the large CUNY-wide subscription to e-books that contains over 100,000 titles, makes it possible to download entire e-books to your mobile devices.
+However, ProQuest Ebook Central (formerly known as ebrary), the large CUNY-wide subscription to e-books that contains over 100,000 titles, makes it possible to download entire e-books to your mobile devices.

 You can become a deputy borrower for your manager by setting up a proxy borrowing account.
 The CUNY Libraries can only take the request for a proxy account from the manager, not the person who will borrow for the manager.
 Your manager must already have an account at the applicable campus library.